 The page for the College Navigator website is located here.

 To view the information about the campus you are interested in attending, enter the College of Health Care Professions in the Name of School box in the upper left corner of the page and select the CHCP campus from the list.

 Constitution Day commemorates the formation and signing of the U.S. Constitution by thirty-nine brave men on September 17, 1787, recognizing all who are born in the U.S. or who by naturalization have become citizens.

 The making of an electronic or paper copy of copyrighted work by any means (photocopying, electronic reproduction, scanning, digitizing, etc.) constitutes reproduction that is governed by copyright law.
-The copyright principles that apply to the use of copyright works in electronic environments are the same as those that apply to such use in paper environments.
+The copyrighted principles that apply to the use of copyrighted works in electronic environments are the same as those that apply to such use in paper environments.
 The unauthorized distribution of copyrighted materials, including unauthorized peer-to-peer file sharing, may subject the student to civil and criminal liabilities.
-The use of the institutions information systems for unauthorized peer-to-peer file sharing, illegally downloading or the unauthorized distribution of copyrighted materials is prohibited and will result in disciplinary action by the institution, including conduct probation, suspension, and termination.
+The use of the institution's information systems for unauthorized peer-to-peer file sharing, illegally downloading, or unauthorized distribution of copyrighted materials is prohibited and will result in disciplinary action by the institution, including conduct probation, suspension, and termination.